Inside Kaley Cuoco and Karl Cook's Glam Ranch Wedding

 "Legally KCSQUARED 6-30-18," she wrote on Instagram, alongside a photo of the two kissing inside a stable decorated with flowers and crystal chandeliers.

-The bride wore a white sleeveless lace Reem Acra gown with a matching cape to the outdoor ceremony and a white lace plunging Tadashi Shoji jumpsuit to the reception, which was held indoors and continued well into the early morning.
+The bride wore a white sleeveless lace Reem Acra gown with a matching cape to the outdoor ceremony and a white lace plunging Tadashi Shoji jumpsuit to the reception, which was held indoors under a two-story tent and continued well into the early morning.

 Instagram / Jamie Greenberg